theworldasastage/hugo/content/improv-games/exercises/no-yesbut-yes-yesand.md

 At the end :

 - Which answer did you prefer?
 In which role?
 Why?
-- What are the link you see with the work.
+- What is the link you see with the work?

 ### Comments
 As caricatural this exercise may sound, it's a very efficient way to see how negative answers can be exhaustive.

 It's also interesting to see that with most groups, a _Yes_ alone feel less good than a _Yes, but.._.
 An interpretation is that to say _Yes, but..._ you have to not only listen (_Yes_) but also to understand and build an answer connected (_but_).
 So you need to be more involved than a simple _Yes_.

-This exercise is also a good way to show how story can go farther when we build positively on them (_Yes, and_).
+This exercise is also an excellent way to show how a story can go farther when we build positively on them (_Yes, and_).